 Fond du Lac Tribal and Community College is committed to providing you with a quality educational experience.
 The faculty, administration and staff are partners with students in this effort.
 There are many services, resources and information available to assist you.
 The following pages provide Fond du Lac Tribal and Community College's annual compliance and security reports.
-This information is distributed to registered students and staff annually, and is made available to prospective students during the admissions process, in compliance with several federal and state laws including the Drug-Free Schools and Community Act, the Student Right to Know Act, the Campus Security Act, the Drug-Free Workplace Act and the Family Educational Rights and Privacy Act.
+This information is distributed in compliance with several federal and state laws including the Drug-Free Schools and Community Act, the Student Right to Know Act, the Campus Security Act, the Drug-Free Workplace Act and the Family Educational Rights and Privacy Act.
 All students and staff are encouraged to familiarize themselves with these compliance reports.
 Other important information on topics that contribute to a positive campus environment is presented.

-Printed copies of FDLTCC's Clery Compliance and Security Report are available in the Ruth A. Myers Library, President's Office, Dean of Student Services Office, Faculty, Administration Office, Nursing/Law Enforcement Office, Human Resources Office, Campus Student Housing Resident Assistant Office, and at the Information Desk.
-The annual report is published for viewing and printing on FDLTCC's Campus Security and Clery Reports website and available by clicking on this link: https://fdltcc.edu/admissions/about-us/policies-reports/campus-security-policies-reports/
+Printed copies of FDLTCC's Clery Compliance and Security Report are available in the Ruth A. Myers Library, President's Office, VP of Student Services and Enrollment Management Office, Faculty, Administration Office, Nursing/Law Enforcement Office, Human Resources Office, Campus Student Housing Resident Assistant Office, and at the Information Desk.
+The annual report is published for viewing and printing on FDLTCC's Campus Security and Clery Reports website and available by clicking on this link: https://fdltcc.edu/admissions/about-us/policies-reports/

-If you have any questions about this document, please contact the Dean of Student Services, Room 147 or call 218-879-0805.
+If you have any questions about this document, please contact the VP of Student Services and Enrollment Management, Room 147 or call: 218-879-0805.